Gas-filled balloons explode inside Mumbai lift, injuring delivery worker and student

 The Times of India reported that 21-year-old student Himani Tapriya sustained burns on her arm, neck and abdomen.
 The police said that she received medical help and is now out of danger.

-Ms Tapriya, who had just arrived in Mumbai from her hometown of Surat to visit her aunt, told the police that the balloons suddenly exploded inside the lift before the doors closed.
+Ms Tapriya, who had just arrived in Mumbai from her hometown of Surat in Gujarat to visit her aunt, told the police that the balloons suddenly exploded inside the lift before the doors closed.

-The footage, which has since been going viral online, shows Ms Tapriya wheeling a luggage into a lift and a male delivery worker following after her, carrying several balloons packed in a large plastic bag.
+The footage, which has since been going viral online, shows her wheeling a luggage into a lift and a male delivery worker following after her, carrying several balloons packed in a large plastic bag.

 As a third person enters the lift, the balloons suddenly explode and a fireball engulfs the space.